 - You're losing bladder or bowel control because a bulging disk is pressing on a nerve.

 Your primary care doctor will probably order imaging tests like X-rays, MRIs, or CT scans.
-These will give him a better sense of what's causing your pain.
-They can also help him make sure nothing else is going on in your body that needs medical attention.
+These will give them a better sense of what's causing your pain.
+They can also help them make sure nothing else is going on in your body that needs medical attention.

 What Are the Types of Surgery?

 There's more than one way to fix a disk problem.
 The specifics of your surgery have to do with what's actually wrong with your disks.